 To accelerate the learning process, we’ve developed a case-based curriculum that focuses on what really goes on out here.

 In our combined 25 years in real estate, we’ve modeled hundreds of institutional deals worth $20+ billion; saying nothing of the thousands of hours spent on A.CRE projects.
 We’ve worked carefully to create course content that parallels the realities of the industry.

-For example, all deals used in the Accelerator come from our hypothetical brokerage firm – East Lang Ellis.
+For example, many of the hypothetical deals used in the Accelerator come from our hypothetical brokerage firm – East Lang Ellis.

-For each case study, this hypothetical firm shares a link to a deal War Room where you’ll find realistic looking offering (or financing) memoranda, operating statements, rent rolls, and other deal-specific documents.
+For many of the case studies, this hypothetical firm shares a link to a deal War Room where you’ll find realistic looking offering (or financing) memoranda, operating statements, rent rolls, and other deal-specific documents.

-Furthermore, the cases use real-to-life jargon, processes, and examples so that you learn real estate financial modeling as if a real boss was giving you real deals to underwrite.
+Furthermore, the cases use real-to-life jargon, processes, and examples so that you learn real estate financial modeling as if an actual boss was giving you real deals to underwrite.

 Modern, Easy-to-Navigate, Proprietary Interface